It is no surprise that abuse damages the victim, even when the abuse is not physical.

 Every form of abuse is wrong for many reasons.
 The first step for an emotional abuse victim it is to educate himself or herself so he or she can evaluate whether abuse is present and if so, what are his or her options to stop it.

 No one should accept being a victim of emotional abuse.
-It should not be considered as a "price to pay" for something else such as not disturbing the constitution of the family.
+It should not be considered as a 'price to pay' to keep the family together.
 Freedom and happiness is a birthright, a human right every living person is entitled to.

-If you are in an abusive situation, educate yourself, get help if needed, and make sure that in the near future you are living with healthy people either because your abuser has stopped his or her bad behavior, or you have moved on.
+If you are in an abusive situation, educate yourself, get help from a relationship therapist if needed, and make sure that in the near future you are living with healthy people either because your abuser has stopped his or her bad behavior, or you have moved on.